Naman-Pal/SIHMON/ceng355report.md

 - SIDS: Sudden Infant Death Syndrome. ![Figure 2: How-to-Protect-the-child-from-SIDS](https://github.com/PrototypeZone/computer-systems-project-biobytes/assets/98178255/5795caeb-0ffc-4240-8e5a-332ec3118474)
 ###### Figure 2: SIDS Poster: retrieved from www.drthindhomeopathy.com

-  SIDS is the leading cause of death in infants between one month and one year of age in the United States alone, where approximately 2500 children per year die as a result of SIDS.
+  SIDS is the leading cause of death in infants between one month and one year of age in the United States alone, where approximately 2500 children per year die as a result of SIDS[^1][^2][^3][^4].

+[^1]: UpToDate.com .
+Available at :https://www.uptodate.com/contents/sudden-infant-death-syndrome-sids-beyond-the-basics/print#:~:text=SIDS%20is%20the%20leading%20cause,as%20a%20result%20of%20SIDS.

+[^2]: Technology Report Guidelines.
+OACETT, Revised September 2022.
+Available at :https://www.mayoclinic.org/diseases-conditions/sudden-infant-death-syndrome/symptoms-causes/syc-20352800#:~:text=Sudden%20infant%20death%20syndrome%20is,often%20die%20in%20their%20cribs

+[^3]: Technology Report Guidelines.
+OACETT, Revised September 2022.
+Available at :https://kidshealth.org/en/parents/sids.html

+[^4]: Technology Report Guidelines.
+OACETT, Revised September 2022.
+Available at :https://www.childrenshospital.org/conditions/sudden-infant-death-syndrome-sids

 - Gastrointestinal issues:
   It is the second leading cause of death in infants under 5 years of age.
 It is very common for babies to have gastrointestinal complications for a variety of reasons including diet, physical activity, and even sleep.
 However, common problems like diarrhea can seriously dehydrate the infant, often leading to underdeveloped organs, malnutrition, and even death.
 The worst part is most parents would never realize their baby is developing these complications, as this requires continuous monitoring of the baby's health, especially after meals.
 These often develop into bigger digestive issues as the baby grows, if not treated early.
 - Heart Defects: